 The Yearsley Food story

-How a Rochdale fruit and vegetable seller became part of Lineage Logistics, the world's largest and most innovative provider of temperature-controlled logistics solutions.
+How a Rochdale fruit and vegetable seller became part of Lineage, the world's leading and most innovative provider of temperature-controlled logistics solutions.

 Thanks to Lineage’s unique ‘best of breed’ approach – integrating the strengths, accomplishments and insights of those businesses that join its family into its own practice – Yearsley Food warehousing and distribution assets are now part of the largest network of temperature-controlled facilities in the world.
 It allows us to expand our reach of suppliers, partners and customers on the international stage.